nj-vs-vh/tasdmc/README.md

   max_memory: 4  # Gb
   # since TASDMC_MEMORY_PER_PROCESS_GB is configured in build-time, only one of these may
   # be specified; if both are specified, the most conservative will be used
-  monitor_interval: 60  # sec; null = disable system resources monitoring; defaults to 60
+  monitor_interval: 60  # seconds; null = disable system resources monitor; defaults to 60

 debug:  # all are False/empty by default
   input_hashes: False  # write to input_hashes_debug.log when input hash comparison fails